rschubkegel/assignment-scraper/README.md

 Keeping up with new school assignments can be a pain in the b\*tt.
 This automates the process of checking the assignments pages for new homework.

+_Disclaimer: I know this is not programmed in the best way; i.e. there is no assignment chaching, user authentication should use OAuth, etc. This scraper is for personal use and not expected to be professional quality._

 ## Usage

 First, activate the virtual environment and update dependencies.